 The Neurology Service is working to establish a new reference range for phenobarbital for cats and needs the following: phenobarbital serum levels, seizure logs, permission to contact the client or primary veterinarian with further questions after reviewing the medical record

 Please help the Neurology Service reach this much needed goal for our feline patients.
-Contact Dr Heidi Barnes Heller at firstname.lastname@example.org with further questions or to participate.
+Contact Heidi Barnes Heller, DVM, DACVIM (Neurology), at email@example.com with further questions or to participate.
 Thank you.